cgat-developers/conda-deps/README.md

     - r-reshape2
     - r-ggplot2

+Please note that `conda_deps` does not check dependencies in a clever way.
+For example, if your code imports `scipy` and `numpy`, the script will generate an environment with both listed even though `numpy` **is** a dependency of `scipy` and only the latter would be required.
+So the expected output of `conda_deps` is a direct translation of the dependencies found in your code.

 # Installation

 `conda_deps` only works in **Python 3** and will only scan properly **Python 3** source code.